We are a leading national organisation in the field of arts, migration and social change.

 Dijana’s background is in visual arts.
 She joined the Counterpoints Arts team in 2012 as the Project Manager for Celebrating Sanctuary London and Simple Acts projects.

-Tim Finch is a writer and consultant and is coordinator of the National Refugee Welcome Board.
+Tim Finch is a writer and campaigner and is director of Sponsor Refugees, the Citizens UK Foundation for the Community Sponsorship of Refugees.

 Marina Lewycka was born of Ukrainian parents in a German refugee camp after World War II and now lives in Sheffield, Yorkshire.